About building a stronger and safer community

 Opening horn sounds at 8 a.m., and an awards ceremony in the park at 9:30 will end the morning’s action.

-The entire event is a product of Tri-Builders, a non-profit youth triathlon team that since its founding in 2013 has worked to encourage boys and girls to embrace physical fitness, said West Lawn resident Juan Ortega, a founder of the group, whose daughters—age 15 and 13—are members in the group.
+The entire event is a product of Tri-Builders, a non-profit youth triathlon team that since its founding in 2013 has worked to encourage boys and girls to embrace physical fitness, said Juan Ortega, a founder of the group, whose teenage daughters are members of the group.

 A catcher and outfielder for Kelly High School back in the 1990s, Ortega today participates in distance running and related events.

 Participants must be capable of maintaining a 16:00/mile pace for the 5K run.
-There are six categories for adult runners and six for youths.
+There are multiple categories for adult runners and for youths.

 # # #